Florida Appellate Law & Appeals Process FAQ

 While many website visitors researching appellate law and the appeals process have an understanding of the terms, laws, and guidelines involved in the appeal process, we realize that some visitors to this site may have some questions.
 Here we will answer some of the common questions about appeals and appellate law.
-If you have other questions, feel free to contact our law firm at 561-994-6273, or use the contact form on our Contact page.
+If you have other questions, feel free to contact our law firm at 561-994-6273, or use the contact form.

 Note that the party who files an appeal is called an appellant or petitioner, and a party on the other side is called appellee or respondent.
 The appellant can be the plaintiff or defendant from the original case, depending on who is challenging the ruling of the court.

 1. What is the basic concept of an appeal?